-What is Data Engineering: Explaining the Data Pipeline, Data Warehouse, and Data Engineer Role
+Data Engineering and Its Main Concepts: Explaining the Data Pipeline, Data Warehouse, and Data Engineer Role

 Sharing top billing on the list of data science capabilities, machine learning and artificial intelligence are not just buzzwords – many organizations are eager to adopt them.
 However, the often forgotten fundamental work necessary to make it happen – data literacy, collection, and infrastructure – must be accomplished prior to building intelligent data products.

-If we look at the hierarchy of needs in data science implementations, we’ll see that the next step after gathering your data for analysis is data engineering.
+If we look at the hierarchy of needs in data science implementations suggested by Monica Rogati, we’ll see that the next step after gathering your data for analysis is data engineering.
 This discipline is not to be underestimated, as it enables effective data storing and reliable data flow while taking charge of the infrastructure.